GuillaumePressiat/GuillaumePressiat.github.io/_posts/2022-01-30-Greater-Paris-area.markdown

 ## Trying to mimick with ggplot2

-First thing was to define T1 from T12 areas and use french national geographic institute shapefiles to plot a beginning ggplot2 map:
+First thing was to define T1 to T12 areas and use french national geographic institute ([IGN](https://www.ign.fr)) shapefiles to plot a beginning ggplot2 map:

 <img src = "/assets/files/grand_paris/gp1.png" width = "40%" alt="first ggplot2">